d3x0r/JSOX/README.md

     - fix decoding badly formed typed array buffer arguments.
     - fix handling references that refer to themselves (which are invalid); edge case just before 'references something that doesn't exist yet'.
     - handle references to primmitive values consistently - though they shouldn't be generated since strings and numbers are not unique objects.
+    - add many fuzzy tests for conditions that shouldn't happen for even approximately right JSOX.
 - 1.2.125
     - Fix double-ref emission on certain encodes.
 - 1.2.124